 - Trust in the truths of the Bible

 As time and experience take their course, each child will face the serious questions of sin and its consequences, death and eternity.
-While young children will not understand the entire story of Easter (the resurrection), there are elements that they can understand…
+While young children will not understand the entire story of Easter (the crucifixion and resurrection), there are elements that they can understand…

 - God’s special love is shown in the Bible for all people including us.